Tangerina-PT/English/Alphabet_B.md

 ### The Alphabet

-Learn to spell aloud in English./Aprende a soletrar em voz alta em inglês.
+Aprende a soletrar em inglês./Learn to spell aloud in English.

 ***Question:*** **'How do you spell your name?'('Como é que te escreve o teu nome?')**
 ***Answer:*** **'It's 'S' 'A' 'L' 'L' 'Y''**